-Immigration officials have disclosed that agents have conducted a raid in several workplaces and homes in Chicago, New York, Atlanta, North and South Carolina, as well as Los Angeles.
+Immigration officials disclosed that agents had conducted a raid in several workplaces and homes in Chicago, New York, Atlanta, North and South Carolina, as well as Los Angeles.
 The raid has reportedly resulted in the capture of hundreds of individuals who are undocumented and have a criminal background.

 Gillian Christensen, who is the spokeswoman for the Homeland Security Department which supervises the Immigration and Customs Enforcement (ICE), has asserted that the immigration implementation was a routine activity.

 However, the ICE takes objection to the word "raids" and terms it "targeted enforcement actions."

 Christensen disclosed that the enforcement actions were carried out from Monday to Friday and resulted in the arrest of several immigrants with improper documents, especially from the Latin American countries.

 "We're talking about people who are threats to public safety or a threat to the integrity of the immigration system," says Christensen.

 She divulged that a majority of people detained by the authorities were hardcore criminals.
 Some of them had even been convicted for domestic violence and murder.